Paullllllllllllllllll/ChronoMiner/README.md

 ## Logging and Debugging

 - **Log Files:**
-  All log messages are written to a file specified in `paths_config.yaml`.
+  All log messages are written to a file specified in `paths_config.yaml` (default: `logs/application.log`).

 - **Adjusting Log Level:**
-  To increase verbosity, modify the logging level in `modules/logger.py` as required for more detailed output during troubleshooting.
+  To increase verbosity, modify the logging level in `modules/core/logger.py` as required for more detailed output during troubleshooting.

 ## Security Considerations